๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 Total$1,138100%$65

-A mid-range budget traveler can expect to spend $75 per day in Thailand.
-This generally means staying at $20 per person per night accommodations, eating a mix of street and restaurant food, and going on several tours.
+A mid-range budget traveler can expect to spend $80 per day in Thailand.
+This generally means staying at accommodations that cost about $40 per night, eating a mix of street and restaurant food, and going on several non-private guided tours.

 โœˆ๏ธ Flight Cost to Thailand: $218

-If you’re flying on budget airlines that hop around Asia, be aware of bag weight limits.
-I flew AirAsia and VietJet Air and both had a combined carry-on and checked-bag limit of 7kg (about 15 lbs).
+Be aware of bag weight limits on budget airlines that hop around Asia.
+I flew AirAsia and VietJet Air, and both had a combined carry-on and checked-bag limit of 7kg (about 15 lbs).
 If you pass this limit, you’ll have to pay an extra checked bag fee.
-I paid ~$14 per bag, but some fees were as high as $45 per bag.
+I paid $14 per bag, but some fees were as high as $45.

 ๐Ÿ Accommodation Cost in Thailand: $211